kmafeni04/http-nelua/README.md

 - bind_host: The interface the server will bind to, default is `0.0.0.0`
 - secret: This is used to sign your session, default is `please-change-me`
 - session_name: Name of cookie used to store the session, default is `http_session`
-- log: This determines whether the server will log the request information to the console, default is [http.NotSetOrBool](#httpnotsetorbool).NOT_SET
+- log: This determines whether the server will log the request information to the console, default is [http.TriBool](#httptribool).NULL

 ```lua
 local http.Config = @record{